Delphier/radstudio/README.md

 - 🧭 **Version selection** — target an installation by product name (`RAD Studio 13`), codename (`Florence`, `Rio`, `Berlin`), or product version (`13`, `12`, `XE2`), or default to the latest installed version.
 - 🛠️ **Build via MSBuild** — build `.dproj`/`.cbproj` files, or an entire `.groupproj` project group, with a chosen configuration, architecture, and platform, optionally embedding version-info resources (company name, product version, copyright, etc.) and pinning a preferred 32-bit/64-bit command-line tool architecture.
 Automatically falls back to `bds.exe` on installations that don't support command-line compiling, unless `--no-bds` is passed.
 - 🧱 **Build via bds.exe** — build the same project or project group files through `bds.exe` instead of MSBuild (same options as `build`), which avoids the "This version of the product does not support command-line compiling" prompt shown by Community/Trial editions.
 Used automatically as a fallback by `build` and by `dcc32`/`dcc64`/`dccarm64ec`, or invoke it directly with the `bds` command.
-- 🧮 **Direct compiler invocation** — compile Delphi files straight through `DCC32.exe`/`DCC64.exe`/`DCCARM64EC.exe` (`dcc32`/`dcc64`/`dccarm64ec` commands), with options for conditional defines, unit/resource/include search directories, output directories, and passing through raw compiler switches; falls back to `bds.exe` automatically on editions without command-line compiling support.
+- 🧮 **Direct compiler invocation** — compile Delphi files straight through `DCC32.exe`/`DCC64.exe`/`DCCARM64EC.exe` (`dcc32`/`dcc64`/`dccarm64ec` commands), or any supported target platform — including macOS, Linux, Android, and iOS cross-compilers — via the generic `dcc -p <PLATFORM>` command, with options for conditional defines, unit/resource/include search directories, output directories, and passing through raw compiler switches; falls back to `bds.exe` automatically on editions without command-line compiling support.
-- 🗃️ **Package management** — compile a `.dpk` package for the IDE's own architecture (`package compile`), optionally registering it as a design-time package right after compiling (`--install`), or register/unregister an already-built `.bpl` as a design-time package directly (`package register`/`package unregister`).
+- 🗃️ **Package management** — compile a `.dpk` package for a chosen IDE architecture or platform (`package compile`), optionally registering it as a design-time package right after compiling (`--install`), or register/unregister an already-built `.bpl` as a design-time package directly (`package register`/`package unregister`).
 - 📦 **Resource compilation** — compile `.rc` resource script files to `.res` via `brcc32.exe`.
 - ⚙️ **IDE environment variables** — view, set, or remove environment variables stored per-architecture for a RAD Studio installation.
 - 🧩 **Search path management** — view, add, insert, or remove entries in the IDE's environment `PATH`, Library path, and Browsing path, per architecture/platform.
+- 👉 **Interactive selection** — pick one or more installed IDEs from a fuzzy-searchable prompt with the `select` command, printing their product name(s) (or full details with `--json`) for use in scripts.
 - ℹ️ **Product info** — print detailed information about installed products, including compiler/package versions, edition, personalities (Delphi/C++Builder), root directory, available architectures/platforms, command-line compilation support, and detected command-line compilers.
+Available as a formatted table or, with `--json`, as machine-readable JSON.
 - 📌 **Self-install** — add (or remove) the CLI's directory to your user `PATH` so `radstudio` is available from any terminal.

 ## Requirements